Get the Facts on CVSA’s 2021 International Roadcheck

-The Commercial Vehicle Safety Alliance’s (CVSA) annual International Roadcheck is approaching and it’s likely to bring far more inspections compared to last year’s pandemic-delayed and scaled back event.
-The goal of this intensive 3-day roadside inspection event is to raise awareness to essential commercial motor vehicle (CMV) and driver safety rules that are designed to keep our highways safe.
+The Commercial Vehicle Safety Alliance’s (CVSA) annual International Roadcheck is likely to bring far more inspections compared to last year’s pandemic-delayed and scaled-back event.
+The goal of this intensive 3-day roadside inspection event is to raise awareness of essential commercial motor vehicle (CMV) and driver safety rules that are designed to keep our highways safe.

-This year’s Roadcheck is scheduled for May 4-6, 2021 and, on average, 15 trucks will be inspected every minute across North America during this event.
+The 2021 Roadcheck is scheduled for May 4-6, 2021, and, on average, 15 trucks will be inspected every minute across North America during this event.

 As a refresher, here are a few key details about this annual event and what your fleet and drivers should be aware of: